znsio/specmatic-documentation/documentation/authoring_contracts.md

 Stub files must be placed in a directory with the same name as the contract file, suffixed with _data.

-For example, given a contract file named orderservice.qontract:
+For example, given a contract file named orderservice.spec:
 * create a directory named orderservice_data in the same directory as the contract file
 * put the stub files in that directory